AlainParadis/wil/grad-show.md

 #### Web Site Team

 This team works with the Web Design teacher to build the web site for the graduating cohort.
-See last year's <a href="https://2022.grads.algonquindesign.ca" title="2021 Grad Web Site" target="_blank">grad site here</a>.

 #### Branding Team